digicademy/incipitSearch/README.md

 # IncipitSearch - Search engine for music incipits

 IncipitSearch is a web platform and search engine for music incipits.
-The Beta version can be found [here](https://incipitsearch.adwmainz.net/)

 Incipits are an initial sequence of notes that represent the melodic characteristics of a composition.